+Minn.
+Stat.
+DEPOSITORIES OF PUBLIC FUNDS AND Workpaper

+Section PUBLIC INVESTMENTS Yes No Reference

 Part I. Designation of Depository

 § 118A.02, subd.
-1
+1 A. In the case of a county:

-1. Has each depository of public funds been designated by the government entity's governing body, or by its treasurer or chief financial officer, if the governing body has authorized them to make such a designation?
+1. Has each depository of public funds been designated by the county board, or by the county treasurer or chief financial officer, if the county board has authorized them to make such a designation?

 § 118A.01, subd.
 3 2.
 Is each depository one of the following:

 a. a savings association;

 b. a commercial bank;

 c. a trust company;

 d. a credit union; or

 e. an industrial loan and thrift company?